nicoladileo/knn_experiments/README.md

 * Accuracy for 5NN: 0.8062 - Accuracy for 5NN with normalization step: 0.8373
 * Accuracy for 10NN: 0.8065 - Accuracy for 10NN with normalization step: 0.8354

+As you can see the algorithm with normalization better performs on dataset with different scale for attribute (Seeds and Magic dataset); on the other hand, if the normalization is computed on dataset with same scale for attribute (Iris and EEG dataset), the performance are worst.